Businesses in some utility areas can join a local solar farm without paying their power bills through Arcadia. This is known as dual billing.

 - Solar farm savings: You get a percentage — usually 10% — of your contribution as a discount on your bill.
 As a reminder, your contribution varies depending on how much electricity the solar farm generates each month.
 That means your solar farm savings vary, too.
 Your savings rate on the solar bill credits generated will always be the same percentage, but in months when your farm generates more electricity, your actual savings may be higher.
 In months when your farm generates less electricity, like in the winter, your actual savings may be a little lower, because your subscribed output could be a lower proportion of your energy usage in those months.

 - Payment date: Three days after you receive your Arcadia statement, we’ll charge the payment method you have on file.
-You can pay via MasterCard, Visa, or checking account.
+You can pay via MasterCard, Visa, American Express, Discover, or checking account.
 It’s an automatic payment, so no action is needed on your end.
 We’ll route the funds to the solar developers to help maintain your solar farm.

 How does bill payment work?

 You’ll pay your utility company for your power bill as you normally do.
 For your contribution to the solar farm, we’ll charge your payment method on file three days after you receive your Arcadia statement.
 This is always an automatic payment, so no action is needed on your end.
 We’ll route the funds to the solar developers to help maintain the solar farm.